protestors supporting friend of family farmers in salem, oregon

 OCFSN member organizations are the leaders and voices for that work.

-The working group is meeting monthly on the 4th Friday at 1pm.
+• The working group will meet three times during the 2026 session (Jan-March).
 Send an email to cfs-policy+subscribe@ocfsn.org to be instantly added to the email list and receive updates and invitations to working group meetings!

 OCFSN recognizes the importance of public policy in shaping our food system – what we have now, and what we want it to be.
 We are committed to building members' individual and collective capacity to influence public policy to support our shared vision of an equitable, sustainable, and resilient food system.